Deserves Thoughtful Answer

 Tithers equate the storehouse in the Old Testament, the Temple, with the church in the New Testament.
-Anti-tithers debate this, suggesting that the entire Old Testament is obliterated by the New.
+Anti-tithers debate this, suggesting that tithing was rescinded in the New Testament.

 In the Old Testament a third of the tithe was given to the needy so there is precedent for the practice.
 That constitutes biblical justification for keeping a portion of your tithe aside, no more than a third, which could be used for charitable purposes.

 In the Jewish communities they still practice this today.

 Keeping some of the tithe to one side requires more bookkeeping but that develops skills that are useful.